birlrobotics/birl_baxter_tasks/README.md

 ---

 # Purpose Of This Repository
 This repository contains codes that are used to control Rethink Robotics Baxter in several real or simulated tasks.
+During the execution of a real task, we will use our [HMM online service](https://github.com/birlrobotics/HMM) to detect unexpected events, or anomalies.
+Once an anomaly is detected, the task currently being executed will be stopped and we will bring the robot into a recovery state.
+In the recovery state, we will try to re-execute the failed part of the task; After the anomaly is fixed, the robot will leave the recovery state and go back to its normal task execution.

 The tasks are:
 - simulated